ppattanayak/JSChecker/README.md

 1. Port (Default : 8080, 8082) : This application uses two ports mentioned.
 You can change the ports by editing the *config.json* inside the config directory.
 Make sure the ports are available before you run the application.

+2. Redis : Redis configuration is used to manage the redis instance.
+*host* : Redis IP address (127.0.0.1 if running locally) *port* : Redis Port
+*authPassword* : Password for connecting to redis.
+*keyPrefix* : All the redis keys will start with this prefix.
+*keyLife* : How long will be key live in memory.

 ## Functionalities

 ### Sub Resource Integrity Check